 This procedure involves gently removing a thin layer of surface enamel, thereby improving the appearance of your teeth.
 Dentistry Today states that microabrasion is often combined with tooth-whitening treatments for a truly high-quality aesthetic.

-Bleach-based tooth whitening can help balance the color of your tooth enamel.
+Bleach-based tooth whitening can help balance the colour of your tooth enamel.
 For the safest results, the American Academy of Cosmetic Dentistry (AACD) recommends either an in-office whitening procedure or a dentist-supervised, take-home kit.
-Over-the-counter (OTC) bleaching products and whitening toothpastes are also available, but the result may take longer and not be as dramatic.
+Over-the-counter (OTC) bleaching products and whitening toothpastes are also available, but the result may take longer and be less dramatic.

-This is an excellent option when you have significant patches of discoloration that can't be eliminated with bleaching alone.
+This is an excellent option when you have significant patches of discolouration that can't be eliminated through bleaching alone.
 Custom fabricated with thin layers of ceramic material, veneers are bonded to the front of your teeth.
-Minimal tooth structure is removed to fit a veneer (less than a millimeter), explains the AACD, and the end result is natural-looking teeth that resist future stains.
+Minimal tooth structure is removed to fit a veneer (less than a millimetre), explains the AACD, and the end result is natural-looking teeth that resist future stains.

 Preventing White Spots

 If you're expecting a baby, talk with your dentist or obstetrician about fluoride intake and any medications that could interfere with your child's developing teeth.
 Are you a smoker?
 Now's a good time to start the process of quitting.
-Children under the age of six can incur these spots too, and should therefore use only pea-sized amounts of fluoride toothpaste (make sure they don't swallow).
-If your tap water is fluoridated, and most are, check these levels and discuss the need for fluoride supplements with your dentist.
-Keep in mind bottled water, formulas, drinks and many foods may contain fluoride as well.
+Children under the age of six can incur these spots too, and should therefore use only pea-sized amounts of fluoride toothpaste (make sure they don't swallow it).
+If your tap water is fluoridated, and most are, check the levels of fluoride and discuss the need for fluoride supplements with your dentist.
+Keep in mind that bottled water, formulas, drinks and many foods may contain fluoride as well.

 If you or your child is wearing braces, help them brush and floss around these brackets and wires regularly to reduce the risk of white spots ruining the look of their straight teeth when they come off.
-For extra protection, and to remineralize these white spots, your dentist may recommend a remineralizing toothpaste like Colgate® Enamel Health™.
+For extra protection, and to remineralise these white spots, your dentist may recommend a remineralising toothpaste.

-Don't let acute discoloration keep you from smiling.
-Like most oral issues, figuring out how to get rid of white spots on teeth may be easier than you thought.
+Don't let acute discolouration keep you from smiling.
+Like most oral issues, figuring out how to get rid of white spots on teeth may be easier than you think.